Sydney Roosters: 20th century

 Between 1984 and 1995, the Roosters reached the semi-finals once, and became known to critics as the "transit lounge", due to the high frequency of player purchases and releases.
 The club came close to reaching the premiership in 1987 under coach and favourite son Arthur Beetson, being defeated by eventual premiers Manly in a "bruising" major semi-final, 10–6.

 As the Super League war built up in the mid-1990s, the Roosters recruited high-profile coach Phil Gould and star five-eighth Brad Fittler, both from the Penrith Panthers.
 This helped to quickly send the Roosters back to the upper end of the ladder.
 Fittler's presence proved invaluable; during his reign, the Roosters competed in four grand finals in five years.

+21st century

 In 2002, the club captured its 12th premiership – the first in 27 years – defeating Minor Premiers the New Zealand Warriors 30–8 in the 2002 NRL grand final.

 In the 2003 NRL grand final against the Penrith Panthers, the Roosters lost 18–6 in what was their heaviest defeat for the year.
 A decisive moment occurred midway through the second half: with the scores tied at 6-all, Roosters winger Todd Byrne made a clear break down the sideline and looked set to score a try before being chased down and tackled into touch by Penrith lock forward, Scott Sattler.
 From then on, the momentum of the game was with Penrith.
-The Roosters' made the Grand Final in 2004, when they ceded a 13–6 half-time lead to be defeated by the Bulldogs 16–13.
+The Roosters' made the 2004 NRL Grand Final, in which they ceded a 13–6 half-time lead to be defeated by the Bulldogs 16–13.
 The match was captain Fittler's last for the team.